-Proceeds received from the issuance of flow-through shares are required to be used only for Canadian resource property exploration expenditures within a two-year period.
-The Company may also be subject to a Part XII.6 tax on flow-through proceeds renounced under the Look-back Rule, in accordance with the Government of Canada flow-through regulations.
-When applicable, this tax is accrued as an expense until paid.
+The Company is subject to the flow-through share rules under the Income Tax Act of Canada.
+Proceeds received from the issuance of flow-through shares are required to be used only for Canadian resource property exploration expenditures within a specified time.
+The Company may also be subject to Part XII.6 tax on flow through proceeds renounced but not spent under the Look-Back Rules.
+When applicable, this tax is accrued as an expense.